2/3 public sector ‘would take pay cut’

 Whitehall HR to be unified

-Former head of the Football Association Ian Watmore has been appointed to lead a cross-departmental group charged with creating a single HR strategy across Whitehall.
-As chief operating officer of the Cabinet Office’s new Efficiency and Reform Group (EFG), Watmore will be expected to work with Minister for the Cabinet Office, Francis Maude, and chief […]
+Ian Watmore has been appointed to lead a cross-departmental group tasked with creating a unified HR strategy across Whitehall.
+As chief operating officer of the Cabinet Office’s Efficiency and Reform Group, he will work to find £6.2 million in savings across government departments and ensure coordinated cost-cutting efforts.

 Unemployment set to soar